Save up to 25% on costs by altering driving behaviour

-Chevin finds best drivers can reduce total operating costs by more than 12% – but the worst can increase costs by over 13%.
+Chevin finds the best driver behaviour can reduce total operating costs by more than 12% – but the worst can increase costs by over 13%.

 The impact of good and bad driving can mean a 25% variance on whole life vehicle costs, says Chevin Fleet Solutions.